 Import Activities of Congo, Republic of the

-The import activities of the Republic of Congo are of high importance, with imports accounting for 34.35% of its GDP in 2023.
+The import activities of the Republic of Congo are significant, with imports of goods and services accounting for 39.31% of its GDP in 2023 (approximately $4.70 billion, World Bank WITS).

 The Republic of Congo’s major import partners include China, France, UAE, Belgium, and India.
 Key import commodities are poultry, garments, vaccines, ships, and fish, reflecting a diverse range of goods entering the country.